vidhyaramani/Country_code-assignment/README.md

 #Explanation

 This assignment is getting the country codes and capital of the country using first two letters.
+Using the requirements for connecting with RESTful API.